voxpupuli/puppet-nginx/.github/CONTRIBUTING.md

     bundle exec rake acceptance

-This will run the tests on an Ubuntu 12.04 virtual machine.
-You can also run the integration tests against Centos 6.6 with.
+This will run the tests on the module's default nodeset.
+You can override the nodeset used, e.g.,

+    BEAKER_set=centos-7-x64 bundle exec rake acceptance

+There are default rake tasks for the various acceptance test modules, e.g.,

+    bundle exec rake beaker:centos-7-x64
-    BEAKER_set=centos-66-x64 bundle exec rake acceptances
+    bundle exec rake beaker:ssh:centos-7-x64

-If you don't want to have to recreate the virtual machine every time you can use `BEAKER_DESTROY=no` and `BEAKER_PROVISION=no`.
-On the first run you will at least need `BEAKER_PROVISION` set to yes (the default).
-The Vagrantfile for the created virtual machines will be in `.vagrant/beaker_vagrant_fies`.
+If you don't want to have to recreate the virtual machine every time you can use `BEAKER_destroy=no` and `BEAKER_provision=no`.
+On the first run you will at least need `BEAKER_provision` set to yes (the default).
+The Vagrantfile for the created virtual machines will be in `.vagrant/beaker_vagrant_files`.

 The easiest way to debug in a docker container is to open a shell: